Skip to main content

 In areas like Western Australia’s Pilbara, groundwater is a shared resource, relied on by local communities, Indigenous custodians, farmers, and ecosystems.
 And while your site might be compliant, that’s no longer the whole story.

 “Staying within your licence isn’t enough anymore.
-You can still lose support on the ground,” says Martin Krehenbrink, CEO at Bind-X. “We’ve seen the impacts of this recently in the Pilbara in Western Australia.”
+You can still lose support on the ground,” says Martin Krehenbrink, from Bind-X. “We’ve seen the impacts of this recently in the Pilbara in Western Australia.”

 Groundwater under scrutiny